Distributed $\Delta$-Coloring Plays Hide-and-Seek: The Problem Family

 \paragraph{\boldmath $\alpha$-Arbdefective $c$-Colored $\beta$-Ruling Sets.} This problem is a variant of ruling sets, where the nodes in the set do not need to satisfy the independence requirement, but they are only required to be $c$-colored with arbdefect at most $\alpha$.
 Note that, if we set $\alpha = 0$ and $c=1$, we get the $(2,\beta)$-ruling set problem.
 Hence, we can consider a problem of the family where the color space contains $c(1+\alpha)$ colors, all in level $0$, that allows us to have $c$ sets of colors with arbdefect $\alpha$, and a solution for $\alpha$-arbdefective $c$-colored $\beta$-ruling sets can be converted in $\beta$ rounds into a solution for the problem in the family.

 \paragraph{Other Problems.} In all the examples made until now, all colors of the color space were in level $0$, but our family of problems is more general.
 For example, our family contains a relaxation of the following problem.
 Nodes can either be colored or uncolored.
 There are two groups of colors.
 One of the two groups is allowed to have some arbdefect, while the other group is allowed some different arbdefect.
-Uncolored nodes must have either at least one node colored with a color of the first group at distance at most $3$, or a one node with a color from the second group at distance at most $2$.
+Uncolored nodes must either be at distance at most $3$ from a node colored colored with a color from the first group, or at distance at most $2$ from a node colored with a color from the second group.